Thank you for your interest in volunteering.

 During the weekend, go on different excursions.

-Keep Barnhem tidy and clean.
+Help keep Barnhem tidy and clean.

 As volunteer you stay for free at Barnhem with breakfast and dinner included.
 The food is very healthy, sometimes spicy and always Thai-style.
 We can and will not make any exceptions because of special diets, allergies or such.
 The food is made with the children’s best in focus.